Vertebral metastatic disease must be included in any differential diagnosis of a bone lesion in a patient older than age 40.

 Primaries with predominantly osteoblastic metastases (sclerotic extradural bone lesions) include:

 Primaries with predominantly osteolytic metastases, that may rarely become osteoblastic (mixed sclerotic and lytic extradural bone lesions)

 Metastatic lesions can have virtually any appearance.
 They can mimic a benign lesion or an aggressive primary bone tumor.
 It can be difficult, if not impossible, to judge the origin of the tumor from the appearance of the metastatic focus, although some appearances are fairly characteristic.

-X-rays are useful as an overview but are insensitive to small lytic lesions and struggle to assess for compromise of the canal.
-As metastases have a predilection for involving the posterior vertebral body and pedicle, a missing pedicle is a useful and subtle sign to seek on AP films.
+Radiographs are useful as an overview but are insensitive to small lytic lesions and struggle to assess for compromise of the canal.
+As metastases have a predilection for involving the posterior vertebral body and pedicle, a missing pedicle (see: absent pedicle sign) is a useful and subtle sign to seek on AP films.

 The appearance on CT will depend on the degree of mineralisation of the metastasis.
 The more common lytic metastases appear as regions of soft tissue attenuation with irregular margins.
 The mass may breach the cortex and result in compromise of the spinal canal.

 Sclerotic lesions appear hyperdense and irregular but are less likely to extend beyond the vertebrae.